 US Formula B 1970

-The Chevron B17B and Lotus 69B were almost one-offs in the series with most drivers opting for the proven Brabham BT29.
+Despite the success of the Chevron B17B and Lotus 59/69, most drivers opted for the proven Brabham BT29.
 Future SCCA boss Nick Craw was fourth in the series in another Opert BT29 and Matt Spitzley was fifth in his private version.
 Three of the seven SCCA Divisions (see right) were also won by BT29s.

 The races